Tostones: Variations

+Tostones rellenos is a traditional Puerto Rican dish of fried plantains or breadfruit shaped into cups and stuffed with various fillings.

+Tools

+A tostonera is a tool used to make tostones, which are flattened, fried plantains.
+Tostoneras can be made from wood, plastic, or metal and can vary in size.
+Tostoneras are an essential tool in Latin kitchens and are used to make tostones.

 Other uses of the term

 In Honduras, the term tostón may also refer to the 50-cent coin of the local currency, the lempira.
 This is also the case in Mexico with 50 cents of a peso.

-In the Dominican Republic, tostones are also called fritos verde which are chunks of plantains fried, flattened, and then fried again.